mplspunk/awesome-privacy-engineering/README.md

 * [Data Permissions Catalogue](https://catalogue.projectsbyif.com) - Catalogue created by the data consultancy IF to help teams make decisions about how, when, and why to collect and use data about people.
 * [Privacy Patterns](https://privacypatterns.org/patterns/) - UC Berkeley collection of design patterns attempting to standardize language for privacy-preserving technologies, document common solutions to privacy problems, and help designers identify and address privacy concerns.
 * [How to Protect Your Users with the Privacy by Design Framework](https://www.smashingmagazine.com/2017/07/privacy-by-design-framework/) - Developers can help to defend their users’ personal privacy by adopting the Privacy by Design (PbD) framework.
-* [The UX Guide to Getting Consent](https://iapp.org/media/pdf/resource_center/UX_FINAL.pdf) - Short guide by the International Association of Privacy Professionals (IAPP) about obtaining consent under the EU's General Data Protection Regulation (GDPR).
+* [The UX Guide to Getting Consent](https://iapp.org/media/pdf/resource_center/UX_FINAL.pdf) - Short guide by the International Association of Privacy Professionals (IAPP) about obtaining consent under the EU's GDPR.
 * [Creepiness-Convenience Tradeoff](https://www.nngroup.com/articles/creepiness/) - As people consider whether to use the new "creepy" technologies, they do a type of cost-benefit analysis weighing the loss of privacy against the benefits they will receive in return.
 * [Building a Privacy Policy Users Actually Want to Read](https://www.artificiallawyer.com/2018/05/02/privacy-by-design-building-a-privacy-policy-people-actually-want-to-read/) - Creation of a user-friendly privacy notice through privacy journeying and using a layered notice approach.
 * [Contract Design Pattern Library](https://contract-design.iaccm.com/library) - Library of guidelines, explanations, and examples to inspire and support you in exploring user-friendly approaches to contract simplification and visualization.